riparise/solar-panel-sizing-tool/README.md

 This tool calculates various metrics, including energy generation and payback time, based on user-defined parameters and solar radiation data.
 It provides insights to optimize your solar power setup. 📊

-In general, it's worth considering a somewhat oversized panel (e.g., 800-1400 watts) even if the inverter is limited to 600 watts.
+In general, it's worth considering a somewhat oversized panel (800-1400 Watts of nominal power) even if the inverter is limited to 600 watts (for the Berlin program).
 This ensures that you can still produce 600 watts even in suboptimal conditions. ♻️

 ## Table of Contents
 - [Installation](#installation)